 - Complete a needs assessment and choose your target audience Before implementing any program, you should complete a needs assessment to find out employees’ health status, habits and interests.
 This information can help you choose your target audience (people with diabetes, at risk for diabetes or both) and design your program.
 A needs assessment can include:

 - Current health status (i.e., cholesterol levels, body mass index (BMI), blood pressure);

 - Lifestyle decisions (i.e., physical activity, diet); and

 - Ideas about effective programs that would encourage their participation, including times, locations, barriers, and incentives.

 Ways to get this information include Health Risk Appraisals, medical claims data, pharmacy claims data, surveys and focus groups.
-See Tools for gathering data to help design and evaluate your program for more details.

 - Set Goals

-- Implement health interventions and policies
+- Provide health interventions

 - Modify Goals